Jump to section

 The various glands in the eyelid margin can develop tumors.
 The meibomian gland is one of the more common glands that a tumor will develop.
 If the meibomian gland ruptures, a cyst can form on the inside of the eyelid.
 These cysts, while not technically tumors, may need to be surgically removed to avoid causing unnecessary irritation to the eye.

-It can be difficult to properly diagnose an eyelid tumor as benign or cancerous without taking a biopsy or tissue sample of the tumor.
+It is impossible to diagnose an eyelid tumor as being benign or cancerous without taking a biopsy or tissue sample of the tumor.
 Sampling procedures that may be required to get an appropriate tissue sample are:

 Once the sample has been collected, it is viewed under a microscope to diagnose the type of tumor.
 Your veterinarian will not be the one examining the sample.
 A veterinary pathologist will examine the sample and send a report with their finding to your veterinarian.
 Once the tumor has been diagnosed, the proper treatment plan can be put in place.